Understanding how your utility company credits you for excess solar energy, and why that might be changing.

 How Does Net Metering Work?

-| Feature | Traditional Net Metering | Net Billing (NEM 3.0) |
+| Feature | Traditional Net Metering | Modern Net Billing |

 |---|---|---|

-| Credit Value | 1-to-1 Retail Rate (High) | Wholesale / Avoided Cost (Lower) |
+| Payout Rates | 1-to-1 Retail Rate (High value) | Wholesale / Avoided Cost Rate (Low value) |

 Important Terms on Your Solar Bill

-If you rent an apartment or have a roof completely shaded by oak trees, you can still participate in the clean energy economy through Virtual net metering.
-This policy allows you to subscribe to a “Community Solar” farm located off-site.
-The energy produced by your share of the solar farm is fed into the grid, and the utility applies the credits directly to your electric bill as if the panels were on your own roof.
+Virtual net metering allows you to subscribe to a large “Community Solar” farm located off-site.
+The electricity produced by your designated share of the solar farm is fed directly into the broader grid.
+The utility company then tracks this generation and applies the corresponding financial credits directly to your personal residential electric bill โ exactly as if the panels were spinning the meter on your own property.
+It is a fantastic, environmentally mindful choice that expands renewable access to millions of families who were previously locked out of the traditional rooftop market.

-FAQs About Net Metering
+Frequently Asked Questions About Net Metering

 What happens to my solar credits if I move?